TheCelestialMarauder/EventHorizon/GDD/mechanics.md

 - **Movement**

-  - **Player movement**: The player can use the arrow keys to move Alex, also can use "WASD" to do the same.
+  - _Player Movement_: The character can be moved using the arrow keys or the "WASD" keys.
+This allows for flexible control schemes catering to player preferences.

-  - **Special moves**: The player can use other keys to make a dash or sprint.
+  - _Special Movement_:
+    - _Dash_: The "F" key triggers a dash move, propelling the character swiftly towards the direction of the mouse pointer.
+This can be used for quick escapes or to close gaps rapidly.
+    - _Sprint_: Holding down the Shift key enables the character to sprint.
+Sprinting increases the character's movement speed significantly and is infinite in duration.
+Pressing the Shift key again will cancel the sprint.

 - **Combat**

-  - **Melee combat**: The player can use the right click to make a fas melee attack.

-  - **Distance combat**: The player can use Alex gun to attack enemies from a safe distance, the type of projectile can change depending on the skills from the skill tree.

-  - **Granades**: The player can use a granade to make a lot of damage in few seconds.
+  - _Close Combat_: Melee attacks are vital for surviving close encounters.
+These attacks do minimal damage but are effective in pushing enemies away, creating space for strategic positioning or retreat.
+  - _Distance Combat_:
+    - _Energy Pistol_: The primary ranged weapon is an energy-based automatic pistol.
+This pistol has different types of shots that can be selected and changed through the skill tree.
+Players can customize their weapon to suit their playstyle and can revert changes if desired.
+Types of shots may include standard energy blasts, piercing shots, explosive rounds, and more, each with unique effects and advantages.
+    - _Grenades_:
+      - _Standard Grenade_: Deals high damage within its explosion radius.
+Players need to be cautious, as being within the blast range will cause them to take damage as well.
+      - _Flash Bang Grenade_: Emits a blinding flash and a loud bang that slows down enemies within its range.
+Players must also be cautious to avoid its effects, as it can slow them down if they are within its range.

-- **Health and shields**
+- **Health and Shields**

-  - **Health**: The player have a limited health bar and will reduce if an enemy attack hit the player, health can be recovered with health packs, these are speared around the ship.

-  - **Shield**: The player can have an extra bar of shield, this bar acts like the other but the shields are more difficult to find.
+  - _Health_: Health can be found throughout the map in the form of health packs or other restorative items.
+Health determines the player's survivability, and running out of health will result in the player's death.

+  - _Shield_: Shields provide an additional layer of protection and can also be found around the map.
+Shields absorb damage before health is affected, offering a strategic buffer in combat.
+Both health and shields can be replenished by finding respective items scattered throughout the environment.

-- **Environment interactions**
+- **Environment Interactions**

-  - **Cover**: The player can use some objects from the map as cover to avoid damage.

-  - **Interactive objects**: The player can use come objects like levers, buttons, terminals and more to active things like open doors or deactivate traps.
+  - _Cover_: Players can take cover behind objects to avoid enemy fire.
+The cover system provides strategic advantages and encourages tactical gameplay.

+  - _Interactive Objects_: The game world includes objects that players can interact with, such as doors, switches, and items that can be picked up or manipulated.

-  - **Destructible objects**: Certain objects can be destroyed to clear paths obtain shields or health packs.
+  - _Destructible Objects_: Certain objects in the environment can be destroyed, affecting the battlefield dynamically.
+This can be used to create new pathways or eliminate enemy cover.

+- **Enemy Behavior**

-- **Enemy behavior**
+  - **Enemy Types**

-  - **Enemy types**: Around all the ship there would be different types of enemies depending on the zone, every type would have different type of abilities an strategies to defeat the player.

-  - **Mini Boss**: In some specific zones there will be some mini bosses that are optional, these bosses will give a lot of xp to the player if are defeated, but they did not affect the story.

-  - **Bosses**: Every boss will have there own room and they will have different abilities and will need different skills from the player to be defeated.
+    - _Basic Enemies_: Standard foes with simple attack patterns.
+    - _Ranged Enemies_: Attack from a distance, requiring the player to use cover and strategy.
+    - _Melee Enemies_: Engage in close combat, pushing the player to maintain distance.

+  - _Mini Bosses_: Tougher enemies with more complex attack patterns and higher health, serving as mid-level challenges.

+  - _Bosses_: Major adversaries with unique abilities, multi-phase battles, and significant narrative importance.
+[More info](GDD/characters.md)

 - **Progression and Upgrades**

-  - **Experience points (XP)**: XP will be obtained by defeating enemies and collecting some collectibles, XP will be used to unlock abilities from the skill tree.
+  - _Experience Points (XP)_: Players earn XP by defeating enemies and completing objectives.
+XP is used to level up and unlock new abilities.

-  - **Skill Tree**: There will be multiple skill trees for different types of gameplay.
+  - _Skill Tree_: The skill tree allows players to customize their character's abilities and weapon types.
+Through the skill tree, players can unlock different types of shots for the energy pistol and other abilities.
+This allows for a tailored combat experience and strategic flexibility.